 Only service animals are permitted in the Library.

-Petitioning, such as voting or ballot issues, is permitted on library sidewalks and in the lobbies, but petitioners cannot block building entrances/exits.
+Petitioning, such as voter registration or ballot issues, is permitted on library sidewalks and in the lobbies, but petitioners cannot block building entrances/exits.
 Regulations for leased space take precedent over library policies.

 Visitors must dress appropriately (shirts and shoes, please).

 Designated Teen areas are designed for people ages 12-18.
 Adults and younger children are encouraged to use other areas of the Library